 In addition to absorbing sleep-promoting chemicals through the skin, they can be inhaled.
 There are essential oils that have a sedating/calming quality and also some which are claimed to affect dreams.

 - massage oils – dilute (10-12 drops of essential oil per ounce of vegetable oil, such as sweet almond oil)

-- put 2 drops in a bowl filled with hot water, cover head and bowl with towel and breath deeply.
+- put 2 drops in a bowl filled with hot water, cover the head and bowl with a towel, and breath deeply.

 - use an essential oil diffuser.

 It’s important to choose a scent that feels good to you.
 Here are some suggestions:

 - Rosemary (Salvia rosmarinus) essential oil is said to prevent nightmares and help remember good dreams.

 - Lavender (Lavandula spp.) essential oil is often used for insomnia and is said to promote peaceful sleep